Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 Oh, the fat guy, yeah, yeah.
 The fat guy puts his ass on his face.

 I'm sorry, I apologize to you.
-I love Borat.

 You know what I love?
 I love

-Sasha Baron Cohen and Sweeney Todd when they do the duel, the shaving duel, where they both shave the guy.
-I haven't seen it, but I saw him in
+the shaving duel, where they both shave the guy.
+I haven't seen it, but I saw him.

-Lei Miz.
+in Lay Miz.
 Sasha Baron Cohen does Lei Miz.

+He does Master of the House, doesn't he?
 He does.
 Yeah, yeah, yeah.

 No. I've never seen that.

-You've never seen Lei Miz.
-Is it in some anniversary issue of the show?
-I think it was a movie with, yeah, Anne Hathaway.
+Did it in some anniversary issue of the show?
+I think it was a movie with

-He does Master of the House and Lay Miz.
+They cut her.
+He does Master of the House and Layman.

 I didn't know that.
 Is it bullshit if it's no talking?
 If it's only songs?
-That's what me and my girlfriend had an argument about.

-I was like, keep watching.
 She's like, they're not doing sentences.
+It's just songs.

 I want to call this food store to deliver my food.
-Yeah, it's like everything well everything that's kind of quotidian.
+Yeah, it's like a bad thing.

-That guy Fondheim does that, right?
-It's like then I went to the
+Well, everything that's kind of quotidian.
+That guy Sondheim does that, right?
+It's like, then I went to the

-it's kind of bullshit.
+kind of bullshit.
 It doesn't have to be a song.

 He does it slightly better than that.
-Just fucking say it dude.
+Just fucking say it, dude.

-But I'm saying the idea of an opera which I attend the opera hit now and then and everything is sung and I left to read the screen because I don't speak German or whatever and you wonder how they have
+But I'm saying the idea of an opera, which I attend the opera hit now and then, and everything is sung, and I left to read the screen because I don't speak German or whatever.

-He has some great lines.
-Killer lines.
+Vagger got some good lines.
+He has some great

 Great jokes.
 If I was a German non-Jew person and they were playing that, it's very emotional.

-You could sell a fascism with that music.
-I do get a little nervous when I put on Wagner.
+I do get a little nervous when I put on Vagger.
+I must.

-You can listen to it.
+No, it's fine.
+You can listen to that.

-Yeah.
 I'll give you the pass.
+It's so beautiful.

 That's your thing, classical.

 Yeah, I'm a big nut.
-I was in LA and I was driving around.
+I was in L.A.

+and I was driving around.
 I was living out there for a while, going back and forth for 30 years.
-I had a home in both places.

 And I'm in the car and I put on the local classical station and I just,

-I don't think I've ever met a racist.
-I think that was the first racist I've met.
+on the show recently I was like no I said yeah I was I'm afraid to release it I don't think I've ever met a racist I think that was the first racist I've met.
+Was she a racist on your show?
+Oh my god.

-They'll say something to you and you'll go, I don't understand.
+They'll say something to you, and you'll go, I don't understand.
 They don't like it when you ask questions about what they mean.

 They'll be gone in five minutes.
 They don't like it.